CANVE/OpenShift/README.md

 ### To reuse this template for other projects:

 + As in this repo, your sbt project should be placed under `/payload`
-+ Your sbt build should produce a fat jar named `fat.jar`